The Freedom Association: Apartheid-era South Africa

 In the 1980s, TFA campaigned in support of the right of England cricketers to tour in apartheid-era South Africa.
 In 1989, when the International Cricket Conference (ICC) passed a resolution formalising sanctions against players, coaches and administrators who worked in South Africa, Norris McWhirter described the decision as "a crushing blow against cricketers' freedom to trade".
 TFA had obtained a criminal summons against the ICC, alleging blackmail but this was subsequently quashed in the High Court, where the judge Lord Taylor ruled that TFA's application was "an abuse of the process of the court" and was "launched solely as a device to disrupt or embarrass the International Cricket Conference".
 The organisation was later revealed to have received funding from the South African government.

 In 1988, the association threatened to seek a legal injunction against the BBC to prevent the broadcaster from broadcasting the Nelson Mandela 70th Birthday Tribute from Wembley Stadium.
 A group of Conservative MPs and TFA objected to the possibility that the broadcast would include a message from Mandela or "other anti-apartheid propaganda."
 The threat was dropped, "in the hope that the BBC [would] not broadcast any attempt to use the concert for promoting the African National Congress or similar anti-apartheid bodies."

 National identity cards

 In 2010 the group campaigned against the proposed introduction of national identity cards, which they deemed to be a threat to civil liberties.
-Previously, in the 1980s, some prominent supporters of TFA, such as Sir Rhodes Boyson had strongly supported the introduction of ID cards.
+Previously, in the 1980s, some prominent supporters of TFA, such as Rhodes Boyson had strongly supported the introduction of ID cards.